ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 ![Architecture](images/solution62-vpc-scaling-dedicated-hidden/architecture_diagram.png)

-1. You will start by provisioning two VSIs (one frontend VSI and one backend VSI) on a VPC and cloud services.
+1. You will start by provisioning two VSIs (one frontend VSI and one backend VSI) on a VPC and cloud services with private endpoints.
 2. As the load(traffic) increases, you will add more VSIs manually thus you need a public load balancer for your frontend and a load balancer for your backend application to distribute the load.
 3. You will then enable scaling for VPC to dynamically add or remove VSIs based on the metrics like CPU, RAM etc., or through scheduled scaling.
 4. As the scope expands, you may require dedicated compute to isolate and perform heavy computation on the data.
-5. Additionally, You will resize the dedicated instance allowing you to vertically instances to any supported profile size in minutes
+5. Additionally, You will resize the dedicated instance allowing you to vertically instances to any supported profile size in minutes.
+6. VSIs on both VPC-scale and VPC-dedicated communicate with cloud services via private endpoints provided by VPE.

 ## Before you begin
 {: #vpc-scaling-dedicated-compute-prereqs}